Pseudo-spontaneous $U(1)$ Symmetry Breaking in Hydrodynamics and Holography: Hydrodynamics with Energy-momentum Tensor

 Using the constitutive relations \eqref{eq:constrelationSuperApp} and hydrodynamic equations \eqref{hydroeqapp} we may calculate the hydrodynamic modes using standard methods.\footnote{Note that we in this setup (as opposed to the probe limit in the main text) consider fluctuations of all hydrodynamic variables.} The analysis yields a pair of propagating modes with dispersion relation

 with speed and attenuation of sound

-where $h=sT + \mu \rho_n$.
-The above mode behaves exactly as the propagating longitudinal mode in a normal conformal fluid, the first sound.
+The above mode behaves exactly as the propagating longitudinal mode in a normal conformal fluid.
 If we temporarily revoke the conformal invariance the speed of sound of the mode \eqref{prophydrobroken} is given by

 where $\tilde{\chi}_{ab}$ denotes the thermodynamic derivative of $a$ with respect to $b$, as in the left-hand sides of equations \eqref{thermosubs}.
 The non-conformal sound attenuation can be also derived but its expressions is rather lengthy and therefore not presented.
-Notice that when conformal symmetry is broken, also the dynamics of the original first sound mode is modified.

 Moreover, the spectrum contains a pair of gapped and damped modes with dispersion relation

 where

 The complete expression for the coefficient $\tilde{D}_\pm$ is rather cumbersome to be presented in full generality, however for $\Gamma = \Omega = 0$ it reads